AhmedSakliBouhlel/test-origins/README.md

 # test-origins

   !
-DO NOT FORGET TO EDIT THE VARS FILE !
+DO NOT FORGET TO CREATE THE .ENV FILE !

 !
 DO NOT FORGET TO CREATE DATABASE test_origins to run the project !